linzihua/JsonObject/README.md

 # JsonObject

 JsonObject is a class witch provide some very simple way to access settings file(witch in xml format or json format).
 Just using simply string key to get/set setting value.
-And the key is support xml path format(split by /) or json format path(split by dot).
+And the key is support xml path(split by /) or json path(split by dot).

 Installation:
   **Install-Package JsonObject**